Amrutha1802/grpc-todo-app-exercise/README.md

-# ToDo Application with gRPC, Protocol Buffers, and SQLite3
+# Todo Application with gRPC, Protocol Buffers, and SQLite3

-This is a simple ToDo application implemented using gRPC, Protocol Buffers, and SQLite3 in Python.
+This is a simple Todo application implemented using gRPC, Protocol Buffers, and SQLite3 in Python.
 The application allows you to add ToDo items of a user, edit todo, list all todos of a user, delete a todo.

 ## Prerequisites